lrisviel/markdown/README.md

 ![web_preview](https://raw.githubusercontent.com/lrisviel/markdown/master/github/0.png)

+## SEX OR VIOLENCE WARNING

+Contents below may include:

+    1. Arts with female body.
+    2. Arts with nude skin.
+    3. Asia style arts of girls with short skirts, low bosom elements, lolita or others.
+    4. All virtual characters are more than 18 years old.

+**If you feel uncomfortable about these elements, you can stop reading here.**

+**You should stop reading if you are under 14 years old.**

+**You have been warned.**

 # New Feature: The Geometric Color Anchor

 **This github page contains many gif and png images, and it is a better choice to wait your browser before reading it.**